 Mixing traditional Savile Row tailoring techniques with found objects such as masonry nails, hair and dead flies, his aesthetic mixed the worlds of literature, fine art and fashion.

-His design work is now collected by museums such as the V&A in London, and is proving to be inspirational to a number of the new fashion designers both in London and internationally.
+His design work is now collected by museums such as the V&A in London, and the Bath Fashion Museum, and is proving to be inspirational to a number of the new fashion designers both in London and internationally.